 One thing I should be clear about is this: When we combined our finances in 2006, our net worth actually plunged to the negative six figures.
 Mrs. Cubert had just finished up Chiropractic school, and that ain’t cheap.
 She’s more than covered her investment in the 12 years since.

-From negative six figures to positive seven figures in 12 years
+Can I retire early?
+Going from negative six figures to positive seven figures in 12 years sure helps!